finnrk/RotSph/example/optimized_wannier_projection/README.md

 ### Using optimized atomic orbtials

-Since we know the optimized local frame can be constructed using Eular angles of [45, 0, 54.73] degrees.
+Since we know the optimized local frame can be constructed using Euler angles of [45, 0, 54.73] degrees.
 The rotated z and x axis can be found using the following script (`get_axis.py`):
 ```python